a-rashid-saaka/Jira-Service-Management/README.md

 <strong>Manually:</strong>

 - Agents manually reassign the ticket to another team or tier.
-- Example: Reassigning a "High Priority Bug" from Tier 1 to Tier 2 support.
+- Example: Reassigning a "High Priority Incident" from Tier 1 to Tier 2 support.

 <strong>Automatically (Using Automation Rules):</strong>